bartue-dev/bartue-dev/README.md

 - 👀 I’m interested in creating web apps
 - 🌱 I’m currently learning full stack web development
 - 📫 How to reach me, bartbatiancila28@gmail.com
-- ⚡ Motto: Solving a bugs is more satisfying than having s*x
+- ⚡ Fun fact: Solving a bugs is more satisfying than having s*x

 <!---
 bartue-dev/bartue-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.